Nikon D7500 vs Sony RX1R II

 |17.||Sony RX1||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 Both the D7500 and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the D7500 followed on from the Nikon D7200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D7500 and RX1R II can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Sony RX1R II Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D7500 and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.